Demolished Gaza library reopens after Sheikha Budour's support

 MENA1 week ago

-Festivities and joy spread across Gaza as Samir Mansour Library, a community favorite that was demolished in the 2021 war, reopened its doors in triple of its original size.
+Festivities and joy spread across Gaza as Samir Mansour Library, a community favourite that was demolished in the 2021 war, reopened its doors in triple of its original size.

 The library's reconstruction efforts began shortly after the war when Sharjah's Sheikha Budour Al Qasimi, President of the International Publishers Association (IPA), announced she will donate the sales proceeds of her children’s book World Book Capital to help rebuild the demolished bookstore.